vvictort/ubc-bolt-2025/README.md

    - This file is automatically gitignored for security
    - The notebook expects this exact filename and location

+> [!TIP]
+> If you're using a different filename, update the `GOOGLE_APPLICATION_CREDENTIALS` environment variable accordingly.

 ### 4. Configure Project Settings

+> [!NOTE]
-Update the following in the notebook:
+> Update the following variables in the notebook to match your Google Cloud project:

 - `bucket_name`: Your GCS bucket name (currently `ubc-bolt-case`)
 - `project`: Your Google Cloud project ID (currently `sent-analysis-452609`)